DecLearn/declearn/README.md

      components (note that 'aggregator' and 'server_opt' have default values and may therefore be left unspecified).

-3. Define a communication Server:
+3. Define a communication server endpoint:

    - Select a communication protocol (_e.g._ "grpc" or "websockets").
    - Select the host address and port to use.
    - Preferably provide paths to PEM files storing SSL-required information.
-   - Wrap this into a config dict or use `declearn.communication.build_server` to instantiate a `declearn.communication.api.Server` that will be used.
+   - Wrap this into a config dict or use `declearn.communication.build_server` to instantiate a `declearn.communication.api.NetworkServer` to be used.

 4. Instantiate and run a FederatedServer: